elorie-bernard-lacroix/ESC190_CourseNotes/README.md

 ### Strings
 1D character array terminated by a null character ('\0) -- `char str_name[size]`
+* using double quotes will automatically include the null character at the end
+* the variable name is stored elsewhere and is equal to the address of the first character

+### Strings and characters in binary
+* if you cast a char to an int (i.e. `(int)'x'`) it will give the ASCII code (120) -- each character takes up 8 bites
+*

 functions:
 * calculate length of string: `strlen(string_name)`